ThatCatDev/Kaimu/docs/src/content/docs/api/graphql.md

 Most queries and mutations require authentication.
 Include the session cookie in your requests (handled automatically by the frontend).

-For API access, use the `pulse_token` cookie or pass a JWT in the Authorization header:
+For API access, use the `kaimu_token` cookie or pass a JWT in the Authorization header:

 ```
 Authorization: Bearer <jwt-token>